sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 and you don't immediately have a great idea about what kind of beneficial gear could be found on nearly naked bodies, you can write "What we found on the werewolves" on a blank card, and give it to one of the players.
-Tell them to put a SPEED/EQUIP/WEALTH token on it and that it can count as either WEALTH or EQUIP , as long as they can justify it.
+Tell them to place a token from their SPEED pile on the card.
+Later in the game, when the rules demand either a WEALTH or EQUIP to be spent, the "What we found on the werewolves" card may be spent, if the players can justify it.

 [Campaigns](mod_deckahedron_world_campaigns.md)